jmtilli/ldpairwall/AIRWALL_MANIFESTO.md

 software.
 If passive devices are considered as well, an airwall can also be an Ethernet cable.

-## Protocol detection and NG-AANAT
+## Protocol detection and AL-NAT

 There is nothing new in an airwall, then.
 However, more interesting than traditional devices are new kinds of airwall devices that support network address translation (NAT).
-We define a new kind of NAT, called next generation application aware NAT (NG-AANAT).
+We define a new kind of NAT, called application layer NAT (AL-NAT).
 This NAT works by first SYN proxying the incoming TCP connection using SYN cookies, then when the client has verified its intention to truly open the connection, advertising a limited window to the client.
 Everytime a packet is received from the client, it is stored into a buffer and the buffer contents are investigated.
-If the protocol of the buffer is detected successfully and the protocol use contains a DNS name of the server, the NG-AANAT device will then open the other half of the connection, and send the buffered data to the server.
+If the protocol of the buffer is detected successfully and the protocol use contains a DNS name of the server, the AL-NAT device will then open the other half of the connection, and send the buffered data to the server.
 If the other half of the connection cannot be opened, (RST response to SYN), an RST is created and sent to the client to close the connection.

-## NG-AANAT-friendly protocols
+## AL-NAT-friendly protocols

-In order to be NG-AANAT friendly, a protocol must have the following
+In order to be AL-NAT friendly, a protocol must have the following
 characteristics:

 1. Client must send data without needing the server to send data to the client